georkost4/TodayILearned/Side-Tasks/diary.md

 27/7/2018

 Woke up and went to work.
 Ate launch and slept until 7 .
 I started my daily routine Medium , spanish, bulgarian .
 Tried to solve the leetCode problem but found out that it was more difficult than it seemed at first (*binary tree merging*).
 Then I submitted my material app project for review .
 Probably won't pass but I want to get exact requirements changes to finish faster and get going with my Capstone project.
 Then I went outside for some cards.

+28/8/2018

+Woke up and went to work .
+I was paid at last :P .
+Ate a very delightful launch and slept.
+Woke up around 7 pm and started the usually routine Medium , Language exercises etc .
+Almost passed the binary merging tree problem but I got a call to go outside for some cards .